SqueezyDough/meesterproef-1920/README.md

 - Run dev environment: `npm run dev`
 - Watch dev files: `npm run watch`

 ------

 ## API
 We use the Algolia search engine API to retrieve information about medicines.
-De Voorhoede supplied us with their own API but we decided to store that data at Algolia.
+De Voorhoede supplied us with their own [API](https://hva-cmd-meesterproef-ai.now.sh/medicines) provided by De Voorhoede to get all medicine data. but we decided to store that data at Algolia.

 ### API restrictions